 I first saw the We Are Memory Makers Alphabet Punch Board on “Create and Craft” TV and was fascinated.
 It seemed such a clever device – and although I didn’t really think I had a use for it, I wanted one, badly.

 Fast forward to Christmas and my mother had been hinting (hard) that she had got me something that I “will really love”.
 It was the mini version of the Alphabet board!
-Whilst I had not really felt I had use for the big one… the little one was perfect for my sorts of projects.
+Whilst I had not really felt I had a use for the big one… the little one was perfect for my sorts of projects.
 Well done, mum.

 The board is a very clever bit of kit.
 It is small and compact and seems very sturdily made.
 It has everything built in to punch, cut and trim a full alphabet of capital letters, plus numbers, in two (agreeably quite similar) styles.